 Mandate

-3. The mandate of the Allocations Committee shall include to adjust and make corrections to the allocations consistent with the Resolution, and to provide advice and recommendations to the Commission for decisions it is mandated to make pursuant to the Resolution.
+3. The mandate of the Allocations Committee shall include to adjust and make corrections to the allocations tables prepared by the Secretariat consistent with the Resolution, and to provide advice and recommendations to the Commission for decisions it is mandated to make pursuant to the Resolution.

-4. Specifically and consistent with the process established in the Resolution and reflected in the process map in Appendix 2, the Allocation Committee shall review draft Allocation Tables prepared by the Secretariat for each species allocated pursuant to the Resolution, and provide advice and make recommendations to the Commission for decisions on the following matters:
+4. Specifically and consistent with the process established in the Resolution and reflected in the process map in Appendix 2, the Allocation Committee shall review draft Allocation Tables prepared by the Secretariat for each stocks allocated pursuant to the Resolution, and provide advice and make recommendations to the Commission for decisions on the following matters:

-(a) Implementation Plan drafted by the Secretariat pursuant to article 9.3;
+(a) Implementation Plan drafted by the Secretariat pursuant to Article 9.3;

-(b) Allocation Tables prepared by the Secretariat pursuant to article 9.8;
+(b) Allocation Tables prepared by the Secretariat pursuant to Article 9.8;

-(c) Requests from Eligible Participants to reconcile catch data pursuant to article 9.12;
+(c) Requests from Eligible CPCs to reconcile catch data pursuant to Article 9.12;

-(d) Requests for allocations by New Entrants pursuant to articles 6.13 to 6.15;
+(d) Requests for allocations by New Entrants pursuant to articles 6.14 to 6.16;

-(e) Transfers pursuant to Article 8;

-(f) Corrections to allocations of a CPC that is a developing coastal State for circumstances provided in Article 6.12;
+(e) Corrections to allocations of a CPC that is a developing coastal State for exigent circumstances provided in Article 6.13;

-(g) Adjustments made for over-catch pursuant to article 7.1;
+(f) Allocation adjustments pursuant to articles 7.1, 7.3 and 7.4;

-(h) Temporary withdrawal of an allocation from a CPC or New Entrant for serious non-compliance pursuant to article 7.2; and
+(g) Temporary withdrawal of an allocation from a CPC or New Entrant for serious non-compliance pursuant to Article 7.2; and

-(i) any other matter required by the Commission.
+(h) any other matter required by the Commission.

 5. The Allocations Committee shall report directly to the Commission on its deliberations and recommendations.